 What was your first fountain pen?

-It’s a question that I love to ask, because there is an astonishing amount of people who have the exact same answer: “JINHAO”, “LAMY Safari”, and “Pilot Metropolitan” are the answers we hear almost every time!
+It’s a question that I love to ask because there is an astonishing number of people who have the exact same answers: “JINHAO”, “LAMY Safari”, and “Pilot Metropolitan” are the responses I hear almost every time!

-We have been carrying LAMY and Pilot for about a year now, and there is no denying that the pens are incredible for the price.
-But if you’re on a budget, looking for a functional fountain pen for very little money, one brand soars above all the others – JINHAO.
+We have been carrying LAMY and Pilot for about a year now, and there is no denying that the pens are incredible for the price, but if you’re on a budget, looking for a functional fountain pen, one brand soars above all the others – JINHAO.

-I’m not going to lie – you’re not going to get the writing experience of a Montblanc or a Pelikan from a JINHAO.
+I’m not going to lie; you’re not going to get the writing experience of a Montblanc or a Pelikan from a JINHAO fountain pen.

-They do write well, but tend to dry out a little bit if you only use them a few times a week.
-The trims are very lightly plated, so it’s best not to use an abrasive polish on the trim, or it will easily rub right off.
+They do write well but tend to dry out a little bit if you only use them a few times a week.
+The trims are very lightly plated, so it’s best not to use an abrasive polish on the trim as it will easily rub right off.
 If that's the case, why are these pens so popular?